GUN CRIME = JAIL TIME

 Click here for the Prince George's County Exile Strategy we have entered into with our law enforcement partners.

-We also have implemented Exile strategies in Annapolis, Cumberland, Frederick, Hagerstown and Harford County.
+We also have implemented Exile strategies in Annapolis, Cumberland, Frederick, Hagerstown, Harford and Wicomico Counties.

 The six primary components of the Maryland EXILE strategy are as follows:

 1. Coordinating state and federal prosecution of firearms cases